How long will the Divemaster course take?

 You will be involved with real-world experience of working within our dive operation as this is an important element of the course and you becoming a great Divemaster.

 We believe in high quality training, what we ask is you look around and find the mentor and dive centre who delivers high quality training and you and they fit together after all this is about your journey not just the dive centre, it’s a partnership.

 Our Trainee Divemasters work with Tracey our onsite Course Director to ‘pick’ their mentor, someone they aspire to be or would like to work with but Tracey will always be there for guidance.
 You might even choose Tracey.
 Whoever you choose you will still get to work with other instructors and professional staff as no two individuals work exactly the same way, it is all part of the learning process.

-If you are interested, get in touch, pop in have a coffee (or tea or squash) and have a chat.
+If you are interested, get in touch, pop in have a coffee (other drinks are available) and have a chat.